jdub/smash-docker-mysql/README.md

 **Throughput:** With datadir on the host, sysbench completes more events over the 5 minute test run -- 8230.66 read/write requests per second to the image's 6609.84.

-**Latency:** Although the maximum latency of datadir on host is nearly twice that of image, host's minimum, average, and 95th percentile are all substantially ahead.
+**Latency:** The minimum, average, and 95th percentile latency of datadir on host are all substantially ahead.
+Although the maximum latency looks terrible on this run, it's usually similar to the image latency.
+I was probably goofing around during this run.

 ### Benchmark platform